Franz Wernekinck

-Franz Wernekinck (19 February 1764 in Burg Vischering, now part of Lüdinghausen - 6 February 1839 in Münster) was a German physician and botanist.
+Franz Wernekinck (19 February 1764 in Burg Vischering, now part of Lüdinghausen - 6 February 1839 in Münster) was a German medical doctor and botanist.
 He was the father of anatomist Friedrich Christian Gregor Wernekinck (1798–1835).

 From 1788 he worked as a physician in Münster.
 From 1797 to 1822 he was a professor of natural history at the University of Münster, where he also served as director of its botanical garden.
 In 1802 he attained the title of Medicinalrath.